 Note : No one asked me for the “application form for those who are on flights to the Russian Federation” in Sochi, and I doubt it was really asked elsewhere.
 I find it totally useless since all passengers were required to have a negative less than 48 hours PCR test anyway.
 Again, the Russian authorities stopped requesting it early July 2022.

 As you surely know Visa and Mastercard aren’t operating in Russia anymore.
-Whoever doesn’t own a card with the MIR payment system (Russia made) needs to bring cash and of course euros and US dollars are the most valuable currencies.
+Whoever doesn’t own a card with the MIR payment system (Russia made, like a Tinkoff card) needs to bring cash and of course euros and US dollars are the most valuable currencies – Read my post here to learn how to change money in Russia.

-The russian rouble is for some reasons doing pretty well since spring.
-At the time of writing it is 1€ for 59₽ .
+The russian rouble is for some reasons doing pretty okay since mid 2022 At the time of writing (updating) it is 1€ for 100₽ .
 If you are willing to change your money unofficially (note that even in a proper office, the ticket machine is most lickely “broken” … you won’t get a receipt) you can get a better rate.

-I changed 1€ for 65₽ – right on the street in some cities.
+I changed 1€ for 65₽ at that time – right on the street in some cities.
 Obviously this is black market out in the open, but I personnaly never had issues doing so even in my previous travels in Russia.
 It is really up to you.

 In Sochi I saw a couple of guys here and there in the very city center holding a sign “Buying $€$”.
 They can’t be missed.
 I believe they are a bit everywhere accross the countries.